psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 Thomas Riley. — The *Leeds Intelligencer* says: "In the *Mercury* we have upwards of a column chiefly respecting Riley, the object of which is to make it appear that that unhappy wretch was unjustly charged with high treason, and that he put an end to his existence in York Castle, on the 7th of October last, not from feelings of conscious guilt, but in consequence of the hardships to which he was subjected by his imprisonment.
 In reply to all this trash, it is only necessary to state, that before Riley was imprisoned at York, that is, on the day after his apprehension at Huddersfield, in June last, he attempted to hang himself."
 ```

-The *Intelligencer* then reprinted Lee's petition (as included above), a statement by *Richard Carlton*, who had shared a cell with Lee and claimed to have been the person who cleared up Riley's cell, and observations by the clerk to the Hudderfield magistrates, and of Lee's gaoler at York.
+The *Intelligencer* then reprinted Lee's petition (as included above), a statement by *Richard Carlton*, who had shared a cell with Lee and claimed to have been the person who cleared up Riley's cell, and observations by the clerk to the Huddersfield magistrates, and of Lee's gaoler at York.

 ```{admonition} The statement of Richard Carlton, March 1818
 :class: dropdown